-Like the knife, the bandana is a very clichéd survival item but it’s also among the most versatile.
+Like the knife, the bandana is a a very clichéd survival item but it’s also among the most versatile.
 You can use it as a tourniquet, wrap around your mouth and nose to keep dust out, use it as a cool compress if you have a headache, as a napkin, and so on.
 Besides, it takes up virtually no space or weight anyway, so why not include it?
 To use space efficiently, wrap it around your water bottle.

 Even if you think maps are outdated in comparison to a GPS, include a physical map in your go bag instead.
 Your GPS only works while your batteries last and if satellite communications are not impacted.
 Your map works as long as you can keep it from being burned or wet.
 Make sure your map is a recent print and covers your entire city in addition to the surrounding area.

 Within your go bag needs to be a first aid kit that includes all the basic medical items such as Include ibuprofen, Tylenol, aspirin, antihistamines, pepto bismo, Quik-Clot pad or hemostatic powder, scissors, 4 x4 bandages, assorted Band-Aids, tape, tweezers, and tourniquets.
 It doesn’t have to be a complete medical kit (which would take up too much room to be a separate bag on its own), but it does need to include all the basics and be enough to keep you comfortable or temporarily treat an injury until you make it home.
 Don’t forget training on how to use the contents.

 This is simply for taking notes as you go.
 Keep the paper in the form of a notebook and consider carrying a Sharpie or thick marker in addition to a pen.
 The notebook should be sealed in a waterproof bag or container.